gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] `tbot` runs on the minimum supported macOS version
 - [ ] Teleport Connect runs on the minimum supported macOS version
 - [ ] `tsh touchid diag` shows positive results for all requirements
-- [ ] `tctl touchid diag` shows positive results for all requirements
+- [ ] `tctl touchid diag` shows positive results for all requirements (tctl requires you to be authenticated to run)

 ### Linux